t6nis/moodle-mod_mindmap/README.txt

 Quick install instructions:

-- ) Copy this "/mindmap"-Folder and place it in your /mod directory
+- Copy this "/mindmap"-Folder and place it in your /mod directory
-- ) go go to your admin area and go to "notificatiosn"
+- go go to your admin area and go to "notificatiosn"
-- ) That's it
+- That's it

 Have fun!

 Thanks to original mindmap module author: Andreas Geier
 Link: https://github.com/functino/Moodle-Mindmap-Module

+//04.07.2012 - version 2012070400
++Minor fixes

 //13.06.2012 - version 2012061300
 +Refactored code